josephofiowa/dc-michelin-challenge/README.md

 The points for getting the correct number of stars for each correct restaurant follow a similar convention.
 You are awarded 0.5 times the height of the normal distribution at the same x-axis point determined above.
 In other words, a correct restaurant with a correct number of stars is 1.5 times the height of your given x-axis point.

-**UPDATE:** In the unlikely event a tie among scores, whichever submission was first entered is the victor.
+**UPDATE:** In the unlikely event of a tie among scores, whichever submission was first entered is the victor.

 ### Scoring Example